mohdsheikibrahim/hello-world/README.md

-# hello-world
+Mohamed Sheik Ibrahim
-repository tutorial
+masters degree in business economics
-Statistician with masters degree in business economics
+6+ years of experience in building predictive models in P&C insurance Industry Reach out to me at mohd.sheikibrahim@gmail.com